xuankimtran/docs-1/pages/katalon-studio/docs/variable-types.md

 > Katalon Studio supports Groovy programming language from version 2.4.x onwards.

-You can define variables in Groovy in Katalon Studio.
-To learn more about Groovy programming language, you can refer to the Apache Groovy document: [Groovy documentation](http://groovy-lang.org/semantics.html).
+Katalon Studio allows you to define variables in Groovy.

 For example: